sandip9938/UserApp/README.md

-Its a Simple Project.
+Its a Simple JAVA Project.

-Here Used HTML,JSP,SEVLET,DATABASE,XML.
+Here Used Technology :  HTML,JSP,SEVLET,DATABASE,XML.

 Features: